Landlords expected to act quickly after rent freeze ends

 "What we've heard is there are quite a few landlords giving rent increases but some of these are because when the legislation came in, we couldn't raise the rents at that time, and it put a delay on that."

-Helen O'Sullivan is the chief executive from Crockers Property Management, which manages a large portfolio of properties, including many central Auckland apartments.
+Helen O'Sullivan is the chief executive from Crockers Property Management, which manages a large portfolio properties, including many central Auckland apartments.

 She isn't seeing many rent increase notices and doesn't expect to.